- Tactical Urbanism

 Take this survey to tell us what you think about the projects in your neighborhood.

 How to Propose Your Own Tactical Urbanism project

-The City of Fayetteville encourages citizens to develop their own Tactical Urbanism projects using our Guide and Permit Application.
+The City of Fayetteville encourages citizens to develop their own Tactical Urbanism projects.
 Projects completed by citizens will help to inform the City's planning and development processes.

 The City has created an application community groups can use to gain approval for Tactical Urbanism projects.

 Before filling out the application, please read the City's Guide to Tactical Urbanism.

 Fill out application form here.
 You can contact the City's Sustainability Office or Engineering Departments for more information.
 In addition to reading Fayetteville's guide, we suggest looking through the extensive resources provided by Street Plans including this guide from Burlington, Vermont and this project handbook.

 In November of 2016, City staff, elected officials, regional bike and pedestrian advocacy groups, local business owners, and University representatives met with the Street Plans Collaborative to learn about Tactical Urbanism and identify possible pilot project locations in Fayetteville.
 Workshop participants identified the Spring Street corridor as a good candidate due to community interest in increasing bike and pedestrian access from the Razorback Regional Greenway to Downtown Fayetteville.
 The Workshop report is available here.

 In February of 2017, City staff, local businesses, and community volunteers worked together to build a temporary, mini-roundabout at the intersection of Spring Street and School Avenue.
 The roundabout was removed in late March of 2017.
 View more information on the design, installation, data findings, and conclusions from the pilot project.